Business Setup in Dubai

 Bridges

 The oft lamented traffic situation in Dubai has recently been assuaged with the rapid creation of new bridges around Dubai, helping drastically with commuter traffic to and from opposite sides of the Dubai Creek, which splits the city in two.
 The Business Bay Bridge has brought much calm to the overburdened Garhoud and Maktoum bridges with its girth of 13 lanes.
-It connects various parts of Dubai giving commuters an easier journey across the Emirate.
+It connects various parts of Business Setup in Dubai giving commuters an easier journey across the Emirate.
 The Floating Bridge is another such development and is a bridge literally on the creek’s surface, connecting Deira to Bur Dubai.

 Toll Systems